 True Temperament guitars and necks

-One thing you’ll notice are the “curvy” frets on this guitar.
+One thing you’ll notice about True Temperament fretboards are the “curvy” frets.
 This is the True Temperament (TT) fretting system (and their instructions on how to tune it).
 Now, some people say TT is designed to make your guitar more “Equal Temperament” like a piano.
 But, having seen this video, it looked like it was pretty harmonically aligned, so I went ahead and included it in the design for the Manton guitar.

 Amazingly enough, I have found that I am able to almost exactly achieve the “Earth tuning” on this guitar – just by following True Temperament’s standard tuning offsets, with the addition of setting the default A on my tuner to 436.9 Hz, instead of 440 Hz.
 So, “TT” is actually a harmonic temperament.